Additional Resource Provision (ARP)

 In the ARP this term, our topic has been Toys.

-Throughout Autumn 1, the children have taken part in a wide range of art and sensory based learning experiences linked to this theme.
+Throughout the Autumn term, the children have taken part in a wide range of art and sensory based learning experiences linked to this theme.
 We have explored a variety of toys, both old and new, to help the children understand how toys have changed over time and to spark their curiosity through hands-on discovery.

 As part of our learning, the children have: